avaneev/biteopt/README.md

 [BBOB suite](http://coco.gforge.inria.fr/)).
 Plain CBiteOpt lags far behind in such benchmark arrangements.
-However, BiteOpt's development from its inception was based on a wider selection of functions proposed by global optimization researchers, without focus on synthetic transformations.
+However, BiteOpt's development from its inception was based on a wider selection of functions proposed by global optimization researchers, without focus on synthetic function space transformations.

 ## CBiteOpt (biteopt.h) ##